Punktum-dk/epp-service-specification/README.md

   - Introduction of support for [delete domain command](#delete-domain)
   - Introduction of support for [restore domain command](#restore-domain)
   - Introduction of support for [balance command](#balance-and-prepaid-account)
-  - Removed XSD Version History, referencing original source in [EPP XSD repository][XSD files]
+  - Removed XSD Version History, referencing original source in [EPP XSD repository][DKHMXSD]
   - Addition of disclaimer
   - Added information on setting/unsetting AuthInfo token for adding and removing name servers for a domain name
   - Added documentation on the extension to [info domain](#info-domain) with information on the `AuthInfo` expiration date using the `dkhm::authInfoExDate` extension